Donate

 Naomi is a passionate and heart-centered professional with extensive experience in social impact and communications strategy.
 Having worked alongside over 100 corporates, charities, change makers, and purpose-driven brands, her efforts have focused on positive impact through meaningful partnerships and values alignment.
 With a strong systems change approach and a Master in Positive Psychology, Naomi is driven by the interconnected nature of wellbeing for the planet and all its people.

-Georgie arrived at the Karrkad Kanjdji Trust on account of her commitment to supporting First Nations-led solutions to the climate crisis.
+Georgie arrived at the Karrkad Kanjdji Trust on account of her commitment to supporting self-determined futures for First Nations peoples.
 Before joining the team, she worked at a publishing house, and before that as a legal assistant.
-Georgie has a Bachelor of Arts in Creative Writing and Australian Indigenous Studies and is currently completing a Master of Writing and Publishing.
+Georgie has a Bachelor of Arts in Creative Writing and Australian Indigenous Studies and a Master of Writing and Publishing.

 Alex came to the Karrkad Kanjdji Trust from a local government and farming sustainability background and holds a Bachelor of Environmental Management.
 Alex hails from New Zealand, where, prior to relocating to Australia in 2022, he delivered sustainability and pollution prevention projects aimed at bringing together different stakeholders to protect the unique ecosystems of the South Island.
 Alex's previous roles include fieldwork with the Conservation Department and volunteering in land management with non-profit organisations.